ceege111/novatel/README.md

 Database Setup

-•	To set up the database, a user with the name amazon and a database named amazon_fulfillment needs to be added to MySQL First we log into MySQL:
+•	To set up the database, a user with the name novatel and a database named novatel needs to be added to MySQL First we log into MySQL:

 o	mysql –u root –p